Sundby Idrætspark: Athletics and stadium area

-The grand stand houses dressing rooms and press facilities.
-On the opposite side of the main stand there is a wooden terrace nicknamed as the Sunny Side.
+The exhibition stadium pitch ("Stadionbane") is equipped with floodlightning and the grandstand houses dressing rooms for both teams and referees, press and broadcast areas, VIP sections, storage rooms, and toilet facilities.
+On the opposite side of the main stand there is a wooden terrace nicknamed as the Sunny Side by the fans of BK Fremad Amager.
 There are also a couple of smaller terraces at one end of the ground.
+The stadium has four entrances for paying spectators — three located at the corners and one at the centre of the grandstand, with the north-east and south-east entrances primarily being used for away fans.